-Benzodiazepines are prescribed to treat anxiety and sleep problems.
-Doctors often prescribe them for a short time if other treatment isn't working.
+Benzodiazepines are prescribed to treat many conditions including severe anxiety and sleep problems.
+Doctors usually prescribe them for a short time and only if other treatment isn't working.

 Examples of benzodiazepines